The quotes in this potted history are taken from "The Story of Bishop Creighton House" written in 1948 by its first Warden, Catherine Wickham.

 A book that details the history of Bishop Creighton House from 1908 to 2008 is available to buy.
 Ring us on 020 73859689 to order a copy.

-For up to date information on BCH today, please go to the What We Do section.
+For up to date information on The Creighton Centre today, please go to the What We Do section.